JuliaLang/BugReporting.jl/README.md

 You can use this package also for debugging your own Julia code locally.
 Use `--bug-report=rr-local` to record a trace, and `replay(PATH)` to replay a trace.

+For example, if you have a script in a project that you'd like to trace, run `julia --bug-report=rr -- --project=foo run.jl`.